Ralph Pantophlet, PhD

 I joined the Pantophlet Lab because I want to learn more about vaccine immunology and am highly interested in various aspects of anti-viral antibody responses.
 I am keen to be supporting an emerging vaccine design project in the lab focused on HCMV and look forward to pursuing graduate studies.

 In my free time, I enjoy singing and playing the ukulele.
 I also like going around Vancouver and trying new food places.

 Undergraduate Research Intern (2019-present)

-I am an undergraduate student in the Faculty of Science and am interested in laboratory work related to vaccine research.
+I am an undergraduate student in the Department of Molecular Biology & Biochemistry and am interested in laboratory work related to vaccine research.
 The peculiarities of viruses like HIV and influenza have been attracting tremendous attention from researchers and there are many studies trying to make a breakthrough in the understanding and application of immune defenses against these viruses.
 I am keen to learn more about this field and contribute to it.

 I love travelling and discovering cities that I am not familiar with.
 I really enjoy cooking and trying new recipes at home.
 I am also crazy about jigsaw puzzles (especially 1000/2000-piece puzzles) and can spend many hours playing!